Can You Sell a House With Liens in California?

 Most sellers do not start looking for a cash home buyer because everything is perfect.
 They search because something changed: the property became vacant, repairs are too expensive, a tenant situation became stressful, a family member passed away, payments became hard, a code notice arrived, or the owner simply does not want to keep carrying the house.

 These guides explain how to think through those situations without hype.
-A direct cash review can be useful, but it is not the only option.
+A direct cash offer can be useful, but it is not the only option.
 Sometimes listing is better.
 Sometimes repairing first makes sense.
 Sometimes holding is possible.
+If an inherited house or urgent sale also involves a reverse mortgage, the Reverse Mortgage Help Center explains the extra payoff, servicer, and timing questions to understand.
 The point is to compare the true net, the timeline, the risk, the effort required, and the seller’s actual goal.

 Read the guide →Bay Area seller guide for houses needing repairs, cleanup, roof, plumbing, electrical, foundation, code, tenant, or financing-related fixes.